Harsh-yv/Flight_delay_predictor/README.md

 # Flight Delay and Cancellation Prediction

 ## **Overview**
 This project aims to predict whether a flight will be delayed, cancelled, or diverted based on historical flight data.
-By utilizing machine learning models, the solution helps airlines and passengers better anticipate potential disruptions.

 ---